2026 Andalusian regional election: Election date

 The term of the Parliament of Andalusia expires four years after the date of its previous election, unless it is dissolved earlier.
 The election decree shall be issued no later than the twenty-fifth day prior to the date of expiry of parliament and published on the following day in the Official Gazette of the Regional Government of Andalusia (BOJA), with election day taking place on the fifty-fourth day from publication barring any date within from 1 July to 31 August.
 The previous election was held on 19 June 2022, which means that the legislature's term will expire on 19 June 2026.
-The election decree must be published in the BOJA no later than 26 May 2026, with the election taking place on the fifty-fourth day from publication, setting the latest (theoretical) possible election date for the Parliament on Sunday, 19 July 2026.
-However, due to the summer temporary ban on elections, the latest real date for an election to be held is Tuesday, 30 June 2026.
+The election decree must be published in the BOJA no later than 26 May 2026, with the election taking place on the fifty-fourth day from publication, setting the latest (theoretical) possible date for election day on Sunday, 19 July 2026.
+However, due to the ban on summer elections, the latest legal date for an election to be held is Tuesday, 30 June 2026.

-The president has the prerogative to dissolve the Parliament of Andalusia and call a snap election, provided that no motion of no confidence is in process and that dissolution does not occur before one year has elapsed since the previous one.
+The regional president has the prerogative to dissolve the Parliament of Andalusia and call a snap election, provided that no motion of no confidence is in process and that dissolution does not occur before one year has elapsed since the previous one.
 In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the Parliament is to be automatically dissolved and a fresh election called.

-Parliamentary composition
+Speculation emerged in September 2025 that the national leadership of the People's Party (PP) was planning to advance the elections in Aragon and Extremadura (and possibly the Balearic Islands) to make them take place near or concurrently with the Castilian-Leonese election scheduled for early 2026, in an electoral "Super Sunday".
+While the alleged justification would be the regional governments' failure in getting their 2026 budgets passed through parliament, the true motive was attributed to PP plans—not without risk—to turn the simultaneous election call into a referendum on the national government of Prime Minister Pedro Sánchez.
+While an advancement of the Andalusian election (scheduled for no later than June 2026) was commented within such plans, regional president Juanma Moreno dismissed this possibility except in the event of Sánchez calling a snap general election before that date.
+The possibility of an election postponement until September 2026, in order to circumvent the ban on summer elections imposed by the Andalusian electoral law, was also ruled out by Moreno over political and legal concerns on its feasibility.
+The breast cancer screening scandal in October 2025 was said to have affected Moreno's electoral plans, with doubts existing on the opportunity of fostering a concerted "Super Sunday" action by several PP-controlled regions.

+Current parliament

-The table below shows the composition of the parliamentary groups at the present time.
+The table below shows the composition of the parliamentary groups in the chamber at the present time.